1926 North Dakota gubernatorial election

 The 1926 North Dakota gubernatorial election was held on November 2, 1926.
 Incumbent Republican Arthur G. Sorlie defeated Democratic nominee David M. Holmes in a landslide victory with 81.74% of the vote.

+Sorlie won with the biggest vote percentage (and Holmes, in contrast, the fewest for a major party nominee) in North Dakota history.

 Primary elections

 Primary elections were held on June 30, 1926.